-In addition to individual therapy, they conduct family therapy to assist families in need in Mercer, Somerset, and Monmouth counties and beyond.
+In addition to individual therapy, Mark, Elizabeth, and Emily conduct family therapy to assist families in need in Mercer, Somerset, and Monmouth counties and beyond.
 This may include psychoeducation, or communicating about an individual’s strengths and needs so that family members can better understand one another.
 Siblings of students with special needs often benefit from one or two family counseling sessions with the psychologist and their parents to learn more about their sibling’s disability and how to manage relationships with one another.

 CBT Therapy in NJ

 What does a Cognitive Behavioral Therapist Really Do?

 Mark and Elizabeth conduct cognitive behavioral therapy (CBT), a term used for a group of psychological treatments that are based on scientific evidence.
 CBT is usually a relatively short-term treatment that focuses on teaching clients specific skills and on the ways that a person’s cognitions (i.e., thoughts), emotions, and behaviors are connected and affect one another.

 The therapist and client work together with a mutual understanding that while the therapist has theoretical and technical expertise, the client is the expert.
 Behavior therapy is designed to assist with the reduction of undesirable behavior and increase desirable behaviors.
 The basis of cognitive therapy is that thoughts can influence feelings and that one’s emotional response to a situation comes from one’s interpretation of that situation.

 Cognitive and behavioral treatments have been found to be effective in numerous studies for a myriad of psychiatric disorders and are a key component in the effective treatment of ADHD and autism spectrum disorders.